Permissions & Your Data

 Configuration Files

-Ask Steve loads the following configuration files from quickstart.asksteve.to
+Ask Steve loads various configuration files from quickstart.asksteve.to, including but not limited to:

-• models.json - contains all the model templates
+• models_new.json - contains all the model templates

 • This can be disabled for enterprise deployments.